Bora–Witoto languages: Family division

 Kaufman (1994) lists Bóran and Witótoan (Huitoto–Ocaina) as separate families (they are grouped together with Andoque as Bora–Witótoan; by 2007 he moved Andoque to Witotoan).

 Genetic relations

 Aschmann (1993) proposed Bora–Witoto as a connection between the Boran and Witotoan language families.
 Echeverri & Seifart (2016) refute the connection.

 Kaufman (2007) includes Bora-Witoto in his Macro-Andean proposal, and added the Andoque language to the Witotoan family.
 (Aschmann had considered Andoque a language isolate.)
 These proposals have not been accepted by other linguists.
 Gildea and Payne (2007) checked Bora-Witoto with Andoque, Proto-Cariban and Yagua, and found Bora-Witoto to be not related to any of the others.

 Mason (1950: 236–238) groups Bora–Witoto, Tupian, and Zaparoan together as part of a proposed Macro-Tupí-Guaranían family.

+Vocabulary

+Below is a comparison of selected basic vocabulary items in Proto-Bora-Muinane (i.e., Proto-Boran), Bora, Proto-Witotoan, Witoto, and Andoque.